neeyatlotlikar/neeyatlotlikar/README.md

 ---

 ### 🌿 What I'm Looking For
-- Remote backend developer roles (Python, Kotlin)
+- Remote backend developer roles (Python)
 - Part-time or freelance opportunities
 - Projects that value quality over chaos